-Iblis (satan) refused to participate in the ceremonial prostration towards Adam (PBUH), and was thus cursed by Allah (SWT), banished from the comfortable abode of Jannah.
+Iblis (Satan) refused to participate in the ceremonial prostration towards Adam (PBUH) and was thus cursed by Allah (SWT) and banished from the comfortable abode of Jannah.

 Humiliated and dejected, Iblis hatched a plan of revenge against Adam (PBUH) and Hawwa, luring them to the forbidden tree.

 After repeated waswasa (evil whispers), it worked.
 Our parents ate from the tree, and their clothes from Jannah were pulled away.

 They were humiliated (and removed to earth), and that was what Iblis had wanted.

 Until today, the same Iblis ran amuck, pulling off the clothes of the Children of Adam, well knowing that nudity, lewdness, and promiscuity undermine the decency of human beings.

 And while we look around us, we see that society at large has consumed Iblis’waswasa (evil whispers), including the ummah of Muhammad (PBUH).

 While Muslims culturally shy away from sex education, the resounding reminder from the Qur’an of the origins of our existence and the environment that we live in today forces us to speak to the youth about sex in the context of Shari’ah.

 This is not only to have them abstain from the same, but knowledge and open communication inevitably curb sex crimes against the youth, and predominantly against women / teenage girls.